Sleeps: 5 - Rooms: 2 - Bathrooms: 1

 Spend a day long away from the city, merge yourself in the nature for a relaxing day with your family and friends into the freshs and clean air of a farm.
 Choose one of our villas and ride a donkey in the splendid Asilat farm.
 You can observe the farm animals, watch the farm workers seeding and milking.
 You can also taste the donkey’s milk and the farm-fresh products while you enjoy the nat [...]

 Welcome on board!
 Private Sailing Experience - Ionian Coast!
 We of SunTripSicily want to share with you our deep love for the sea and the unique beauty of the east coast.
-Tracing Ulisse's course, an excursion away from daily activities gives the opportunity to make the most of it getting tips of sailing, watching Her Majesty Etna from the sea, enjoying a glass of local wine a [...]
+Tracing Ulisse's course, an excursion away from daily activities gives the opportunity to make the most of it getting tips of sailing, watching Her Majesty Etna from the sea, enjoying a glass of local wine and ea [...]

 This summer take the fun of boating and book our 8 places rubber dinghy!
 That’s a funny and new way to discover Sicily, its exclusive beaches and crystal clear waters, enjoying an unique view on Mount Etna, from a privileged perspective… A mind-boggling picture of Sicily will be impressed upon your mind!
 Cruise along the coast of eastern Sicily and reach the amazing bay of Giar [...]